mmagnus/rna-tools/index-of-tools.md

 ## PyMOL4RNA

 1. Undo ("Quick Save & Load") for PyMOL, `CTRL-S` & `CTRL-Z`,
-1. `clarna()` - contact classification directly in PyMOL for selected residues,
+1. `clarna()` - contact classification with ClaRNA directly in PyMOL for selected residues,
+1. `x3dna()` - contact classification with X3DNA directly in PyMOL for selected residues,
 1. `ss()` - get secondary structures of selected objects,
 1.  `sav <fn>` - save on Desktop a session and a PNG file illustrating the session,
 1. color structure domains according to pre-defined styles, e.g., `rp17()`